Ali-mk1122/py.code/BMI/readme .md

      • There is an incorrect condition for "Extremely Obese" that overlaps with the "Normal" category.

-▎Issues in the Code

-1. Incorrect Thresholds: The BMI values are being compared to very small numbers (like 0.001850).
-This is not correct as BMI should be calculated based on standard units (e.g., kg/m²).
-Typically, BMI values range from around 10 to 50 for adults.

-2. Overlapping Conditions: The condition for "Extremely Obese" overlaps with "Normal", which will never allow it to be reached.

-▎Correcting the Code

-To fix these issues, you should use proper BMI thresholds based on kg/m².
-Here’s a revised version of the classification:

-if d < 18.5:
-    print("Under Weight")
-elif 18.5 <= d < 24.9:
-    print("Normal")
-elif 25 <= d < 29.9:
-    print("Over Weight")
-elif 30 <= d < 39.9:
-    print("Obese")
-else:
-    print("Extremely Obese")

 ▎Conclusion

 This explanation clarifies how the provided BMI calculator works, highlights its flaws, and offers a corrected approach to classify BMI accurately based on standard thresholds.